 Class anything else = flammable

-There are cheap polyester panels on Amazon that advertise as being “fire retardant”, but when you read the fine print, they are Class B fire rated.
+There are cheap polyester panels on Amazon that advertise being “fire retardant”, but when you read the fine print, they are Class B fire rated.
 Class B fire rated DOES NOT mean fire retardant.
 It means flammable!
 Under no circumstances would we install this material in a mining rig.

-How Thick is the Material?
+How Thick is the Sound Absorbing Material?

 The polyester panels you see on Amazon advertise an NRC rating that is equivalent to a 2” thick polyester panel.
 But they are only 0.35” thick polyester!
 How is this possible?
-Prepare to be shocked… we’ve found more false information on the same Amazon listing.
+Prepare to be shocked… we’ve found false information on the same Amazon listing.

+If you also have a server rack that you want to soundproof, I'd recommend reading our DIY soundproof server rack article.
 If you have any more questions about how to soundproof a Bitcoin mining rig or any other queries on soundproofing materials and projects, feel free to reach out to one of the experts at Second Skin!